 III.
 Acceleration of New Venture Formation:

-- Continue offering the National Science Foundation I-Corps technology commercialization training program to faculty and graduate students to support the advancement of their research and innovations
+- Continue offering the National Science Foundation I-Corps technology commercialization training program to University of Iowa faculty and graduate students

-- Expand statewide delivery of Iowa JPEC’s Venture School business acceleration training program, in part through partnerships with community colleges and other economic development and business accelerator organizations
+- Expand statewide delivery of Iowa JPEC’s Venture School business acceleration training program, partnering with community colleges and entrepreneurial development organizations

-- Strengthen technical support for faculty and student entrepreneurs through campus-wide collaborations for advanced product design, prototype creation and software application development
+- Strengthen technical support for faculty and student entrepreneurs through campus-wide collaborations for prototype creation and software application development

 - Develop and pilot an innovation and entrepreneurship training program targeting existing Iowa small businesses to help them identify new products and growth opportunities